App Sandbox Quick Start

 Confirm That the App Is Sandboxed

-Build and run the Quick Start app.
-The window opens, but if the app is successfully sandboxed, no web content appears.
-This is because you have not yet conferred permission to access a network connection.
+The window opens, but no web content appears.
+This is because sandboxing is enabled for all new Cocoa apps by default, but you haven’t yet conferred permission to access a network connection.

-Apart from blocked behavior, there are three specific signs that a macOS app is successfully sandboxed.
+Apart from blocked behavior, there are a few specific signs that a macOS app is sandboxed.

 In Finder, look at the contents of the

-If the Quick Start app is sandboxed, there is now a container folder named after your app.
+Because the Quick Start app is sandboxed, there's now a container folder named after your app.
 The name includes the company identifier for the project, so the complete folder name would be, for example,

 The system creates an app’s container folder, for a given user, the first time the user runs the app.